 Previously, abortions were only permitted in Australia’s most populous state if a doctor deemed the physical or mental health of a pregnant mother to be in serious danger if she continued to carry her child.

-The legalisation of abortion in New South Wales means that unborn babies can be legally terminated everywhere in Australia, apart from the state of South Australia, where the law is currently under review.
+The legalisation of abortion in New South Wales means that unborn babies can be legally terminated everywhere in Australia.

 The new legislation was strongly opposed by some pro-life parliamentarians who tried to add in amendments to protect some unborn babies and raised concerns about late-term abortions.